 Our Student Services desk provides a way for students to contact home in an urgent situation, where necessary.

-Using a mobile device inside the academy is a behaviour issue, and as well as the device being confiscated two Behaviour Points will be given.
+Using a mobile device inside the academy is a behaviour issue, and as well as the device being confiscated a Behaviour Point will be given.